NadimGhaznavi/Db4E/pages/ops/Configuring-the-P2Pool-Daemon-as-a-Service.md

 ## The start-p2pool.sh Script

+I use a shell script to start the P2Pool Daemon.
+A few points about the startup script:

-This script is called by *systemd* to start P2Pool as a service.
+* The script is not run directly, it's used by a systemd service.
+* P2Pool is configured to mine on the mini sidechain (the `--mini` switch).
+* The script reads it's settings from a `p2pool.ini` file.
+* Be sure to substitute your own Monero wallet address for the WALLET variable in the `p2pool.ini` file.
+* The `MONERO_NODE` is the IP of a machine that hosts the Monero Blockchain i.e. runs the monerod daemon
+  * The `ZMQ_PORT` and `RPC_PORT` need to match what the monerod daemon's configuration
+* The `P2P_DIR` is the directory where you have the P2Pool software installed

 A complete listing is shown below.
 It should be installed in the `bin` directory that's within the P2Pool installation directory (e.g. `/opt/prod/p2pool-v4.6/bin`).

 ```
 #!/bin/bash

 # Read in the P2Pool settings
-source /opt/prod/p2pool/conf/p2pool.ini
+source /opt/prod/p2pool/conf/p2pool.ini## The p2pool.ini File

 # Setup sub-directories
 API_DIR=${P2P_DIR}/api